DestinyVolt/D-D/Unbound Vessel/Finley.md

 ### Racial Abilities:
 - Unending Breath: You can hold your breath indefinitely, and float to the surface of water.
-- Mingle wit the Wind: You can cast Feather Fall once per long rest.
+- Mingle wit the Wind: You can cast Feather Fall and Levitate once per long rest.